Background pattern

 • In rare cases, seizures (convulsions) may also occur.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
-These side effects seem to be related to individual sensitivity and appear to be more frequent after the first hour of taking the tablet if you do not go to bed or sleep immediately.
+Like all medicines, this medicine can cause side effects, although not everyone gets them.
+These effects seem to be related to individual sensitivity and seem to be more frequent after the first hour of taking the tablet if you do not go to bed or sleep immediately.

 Side effects occur more frequently in elderly patients.